MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

     foreach * : dwi2mask IN/dwi_denoised_unringed_preproc_unbiased_normalised_upsampled.mif IN/dwi_mask_upsampled.mif

 ..
-WARNING:: It is absolutely **crucial** to check at this stage that *all* individual subject masks include *all* areas of the brain that are intended to be analysed.
-Fibre orientation distributions will *only* be computed within these masks; and at a later step (in template space) the analysis mask will be restricted to the *intersection* of all masks, so *any* individual subject mask which excludes a certain area, will result in the area being excluded from the entire analysis.
-Masks appearing too generous or otherwise including non-brain areas should generally not cause any concerns at this stage.
-Hence, if in doubt, it is advised to always err on the side of *inclusion* (of areas) at this stage.
+WARNING:: It is absolutely **crucial** to check at this stage that *all* individual subject masks include *all* regions of the brain that are intended to be analysed.
+Fibre orientation distributions will *only* be computed within these masks; and at a later step (in template space) the analysis mask will be restricted to the *intersection* of all masks, so *any* individual subject mask which excludes a certain region, will result in this region being excluded from the entire analysis.
+Masks appearing too generous or otherwise including non-brain regions should generally not cause any concerns at this stage.
+Hence, if in doubt, it is advised to always err on the side of *inclusion* (of regions) at this stage.
 Manually correct the masks if necessary.

 9. Fibre Orientation Distribution estimation (spherical deconvolution)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^